What Do You Want Your Life's Message to Be?

 What I know from having followed Michael Hyatt for some time now is that he takes living on purpose very seriously.
 This is the second year, for example, that he is offering a 5-day course on 5 Days to Your Best Year Ever.
 I watched his free webinar presentation last week and was inspired once again.
 (I purchased his 5 Days to Your Best Year Ever course last year.)

 As I prepare for 2017, I am consumed with the idea of habits...how we make them, how we break them, and how we can create new ones that can help lead us to happier and healthier lives overall.
-Mahatma Gandhi summed it up pretty well with this quote:
+Mahatma Gandhi summed it up pretty well with this quotes:

 “Your beliefs become your thoughts,